paulo-roger/pauloroger-dev/content/post/take-back-the-web.md

 Maybe you are already a Firefox user, we are part of a minority on the web today, and think that this text is not for you.
 You're probably right, but I'd like to make a few points here and ask for your help in taking the web back before it's too late.

-And if you don't use [Firefox](https://www.mozilla.org/en-US/firefox/new/), you've been using some version of Chrome (Edge, Opera, Brave or Vivaldi) a few years ago this wouldn't necessarily be a bad thing, but today it's bad for the health and freedom of an web that respect privacy and is not controlled by capitalist corporations, the so-called Big Techs.
+And if you don't use [Firefox](https://www.mozilla.org/en-US/firefox/new/), you've been using some version of Chromium (Chrome, Edge, Opera, Brave or Vivaldi) a few years ago this wouldn't necessarily be a bad thing, but today it's bad for the health and freedom of an web that respect privacy and is not controlled by capitalist corporations, the so-called Big Techs.

 In this article I will bring the importance of abandoning Chrome, explaining technical and practical motivations for doing so.
 In a next post I will demonstrate all the advantages of Firefox both for your privacy and for the usability and conveniences offered by the browser.